DerGuru/The-Resonant/New Chapters/Part4/P4-04_Graduation.md

 "We know," Jason said.
 "We've all been there."

-They gathered around a table Milo had set up—complete with cake someone had bought for the occasion.
+They gathered around a table Milo had set up - complete with cake someone had bought for the occasion.
 Informal.
 Warm.
 Celebratory.

 "So what comes next?"
 Kira asked.
 "Do I just... go practice on my own?"